SAGA – The Historical Society Journal

 Saga, the Historical Society Journal has long proven itself to be the journal of choice for Icelandic historians.
 It is issued biannually and publishes peer-reviewed scholarly articles on a range of historical subjects.
 In addition, Saga is committed to covering recently published books and articles that relate to Icelandic history or academic research into Icelandic history.
 The subscribers of Saga are also members of the Sögufélag.

-The editors of Saga are assisted by a professional editorial team.
+The editors of Saga are assisted by a professional editorial team, members of which are listed below:

 The journal publishes three types of book reviews: a) detailed reviews where several works are compared at length, b) reviews on individual books and c) publication announcements which are intended to be a short introduction to important academic publications, such as collections of articles, conference papers, reference books, support material and translated works.